palberque/DannysDiner/README.md

 	SELECT customer_id, product_name
 	FROM
 		/* A subquery is needed due to order of execution.
-		   In SQL while the SELECT statement is written first, FROM, WHERE, GROUP BY and HAVING statements execute first.
+		   In SQL although the SELECT statement is written first, FROM, WHERE, GROUP BY and HAVING statements execute first.
-		   In order to filter based on the new column order_ranking it needs to be defined in a subquery or Common Tabe Expression (CTE).
+		   In order to filter based on the new column order_ranking, it needs to be defined in a subquery or Common Tabe Expression (CTE).
 		   This allows a select statement to be executed during the WHERE statement Going forward, I will be using CTE's as I find they are easier to read.
 		*/